 - The educational presentation or conference agenda may be submitted as evidence to validate the contact hour calculation.
-A narrative note describing pharmacology content within agenda may also be necessary to validate content.
+A narrative note describing pharmacology content within the agenda may also be necessary to validate content.
 Keep for your records and submit only if audited.

 - The same hours submitted to renew certification may be submitted to a State Board of Nursing for re-licensure.

-- Pharmacotherapeutic content does not need to be presented by a nurse for the hours to be eligible for certification renewal, however the presenter must have content expertise in pharmacology.
+- Pharmacotherapeutic content does not need to be presented by a nurse for the hours to be eligible for certification renewal, however, the presenter must have content expertise in pharmacology.